List of General Hospital characters introduced in the 1990s: 1990s

 Jagger located his sister, Gina, and hired Felicia Jones and Mac Scorpio to find his 16-year-old brother.
 At a wild party, someone slipped "ecstasy" into Karen's drink.
 A kid named Stone came to her aid.
 He turned out to be Jagger's brother, Mike.
 Karen felt unworthy of Jagger, who had started to box with Marco Dane as his manager.
 She broke up with Jagger, who was comforted by Brenda Barrett.
 A troubled Karen went to work as a stripper at the Paradise Lounge, run by Sonny Corinthos.
 Stone lived in Sonny's apartment above the club.
 Soon, Karen was addicted to stripping, Sonny, and pills.
 Karen kept her new life a secret while she worked at Kelly's and the hospital, and went to class at Port Charles University.
 Jagger and "Stone" were reunited.

 After Jagger and Stone argued over Stone's going back to school, Jagger followed Stone to the Paradise Lounge.
 He saw Karen stripping.
 Later, a stunned Jagger found Karen in bed with Sonny and beat Sonny up.
 Sonny put a hit out on Jagger.
 Marco promised Sonny a piece of Jagger's boxing action in exchange for Jagger's life.
 Sonny liked the idea of "owning" Jagger and agreed.
 Slipping into the strip joint, Brenda's eyes popped when she saw a drugged-out Karen taking her clothes off.
 Brenda saw it all, and told everyone.
 Karen's friends and family rallied around her during her recovery.
 In his next fight, Jagger refused to follow Sonny's orders to take a dive.
-Jagger and Karen ran away and finally made love.
+Jagger and Karen ran away and finally had sex.

 By 1994, Stone and Jagger finally rekindled the warm relationship they had as kids.
 Jagger stopped boxing and decided to become a cop.
 Karen, who had received a scholarship to study medicine at Northwestern University, and he got engaged.
 Before Jagger and Karen's wedding day, a suicidal patient at the hospital almost plunged out a window with Karen.
 A new orderly, Miguel Morez, saved them both.
 Miguel saw how Jagger felt about Karen and had a pang.
 He had once been in love like that with a girl named Lily.